jgraham0325/land-register-api-docs/docs/api-documentation/V1.11/index.md

 #### Permit modification requests (Available in public beta)
 {: .govuk-heading-s}

 HA Officers will have the option to assess permit applications as a `permit_modification_request`.
-This means the work can not be started until the HA makes a final assessment, i.e. `granted_proposed` or `refused`.
+This means the work can not be started until the HA makes a final assessment, i.e. `granted` or `refused`.
 They can do this at any time, but the promoter will have the option to submit permit alterations in order to address the changes the HA has asked for.
 {: .govuk-body}

 <ol class="govuk-list govuk-list--bullet">